KTUU-TV: Questions Raised About Cessna 208 De-Icing System

 But a Lower 48 law firm said the plane should not have been in the air the day it went down because it did not have an adequate de-icing system.

-Ladd Sanger, an aviation lawyer who works for Texas-based Slack & Davis, has been part of litigation cases involving Cessna 208 icing problems in the past.
+Ladd Sanger, an aviation lawyer who works for Texas-based Slack Davis Sanger, has been part of litigation cases involving Cessna 208 icing problems in the past.